Skilled Bathroom Drywall Repair in Richmond, BC, With Ironwood Drywall Richmond

 - Cut damaged sections 6 inches beyond visible water stains

-- Remove insulation showing moisture or mold contamination
+- Remove insulation showing moisture or mould contamination

 - Check wooden framing for rot or structural compromise

-Antimicrobial treatment prevents future mold growth.
-Contractors apply EPA-approved solutions to all exposed surfaces before installing new materials.
+Antimicrobial treatment helps prevent future mould growth.
+Our contractors use Health Canada–approved solutions on all exposed surfaces before installing new materials.

 New drywall installation uses moisture-resistant materials specifically designed for bathroom environments.
 Proper ventilation integration ensures long-term performance and prevents recurring water damage issues.